postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 [![API comment manage](https://assets.postman.com/postman-docs/v8-managing-comment-actions2.jpg)](https://assets.postman.com/postman-docs/v8-managing-comment-actions2.jpg)

-> With Admin permissions you can delete comments made by any contributor, but you cannot update or modify comments.
+> With Admin permissions you can delete comments made by any contributor, but you can't update or modify comments.

 ## Using the Changelog